Empress Xiaodexian: Daoguang era

 The future Empress Xiaodexian was born on the first day of the third lunar month in the 11th year of the reign of the Daoguang Emperor, which translates to 12 April 1831 in the Gregorian calendar.

 In 1847, Lady Sakda married Yizhu, the fourth son of the Daoguang Emperor, and became Yizhu's primary consort.

-She died in January 1850.
+Illness and death

+Her health began to weaken after she entered the palace and she developed an external cold in August 1848.
+Toward late September into early October 1849, due to blood deficiency and liver wind, she was bedridden for a long period and under extended treatment.
+Her condition somewhat improved in December.
+On 24 January 1850, Lady Sakda conditions deterriated rapidly, and she died that same day.
+Scholars who have studied her medical case conclude that she suffered from a long-term liver disease, which led to chronic weakness of her vital energy and blood.

 Xianfeng era

 About a month after her death, the Daoguang Emperor died and was succeeded by Yizhu, who became the Xianfeng Emperor.
-As the Xianfeng Emperor's primary consort, Lady Sakda was posthumously honoured as Empress, and was interred in the Ding Mausoleum of the Eastern Qing tombs.
+As the Xianfeng Emperor's primary consort, Lady Sakda was posthumously honored as Empress and was interred in the Ding Mausoleum of the Eastern Qing tombs.